Formed in North London in 1965, The Equals were a group of friends consisting of the original line-up,

 In 2014, Soluble Recordings frontman Bollo alongside German production specialist Jürgen Müller aka J.A.C.K. took on a modern rework of The Equals’

-In 2017 Derv Gordon left The Equals, and later that year two new members joined, R&B Soul sensation Decosta Boyce (lead vocals), previously of the funk/soul band Heatwave; Mark Haley ( keyboards), previously with The Kinks and The Rubettes feat.
-Alan Williams and Keeling Lee ( lead guitar) previously with the pioneers of British Funk, 'High Tension' and Hot Waxx.
+In 2017 Derv Gordon left The Equals, and later that year, two new members joined The Equals, R&B Soul sensation Decosta Boyce (lead vocals), previously of the funk/soul band Heatwave; Mark Haley ( keyboards), previously with The Kinks and The Rubettes feat.
+Alan Williams.